Genre/Tags: Policing, Gay Romance,

 Audiobook Buy Links: Audible

-*Unstable Connections is the third book in the Valor and Doyle Mystery Series.
-It is a same-couple series that should be read in order.
-Although each book has a self-contained mystery with no cliffhangers, the romance is over-arching and progressive throughout the series.
+Inevitable Disclosure is the fourth book in the Valor and Doyle Mystery Series.
+It is a same-couple series that should be listened to in order.
+Although each book has a self-contained mystery with no cliff-hangers, the romance is overarching and progressive throughout the series.

 Review:

-I haven’t read Nicky James for a while but I wanted a murder/mystery and I know James can write, then the real clincher was Nick J Russo as the series narrator.
-Honestly, Russo is the most amazing narrator and often creates more intensity, humour, or emotional range to a story than reading it alone.
+I haven’t read Nicky James for a while but I wanted a murder/mystery and I know James can write but the real clincher was Nick J Russo as the series narrator.
+Honestly, Russo is the most amazing narrator and creates more emotional range to a story than reading it alone.
 So, Russo is a big part of why I started this series, and definitely a big part of why I’m now completely invested in it.
 James does a really good job of writing these characters, and the psychology behind each character is pretty damn good.
 The mystery or murder/mystery elements certainly keep me on my toes.

-Unless something majorly pisses me off, I’ll listen to the rest of the series and review them on here like this as well.
-I’m absolutely enjoying the missing persons or murder cases, and the romance.
+I’m absolutely enjoying the missing persons or murder cases.
+The romance.
 I’m deeply invested in the MCs.
 I liked Aslan from the get-go.
 I have a soft spot for Quaid because he’s been through the wringer in terms of his Family of Origin.
 His sister, Juniper, went missing three decades ago as a six-year-old and Quaid’s father, Ambrose Valor, joined the Missing Persons Unit because of it.
 Ambrose is now retired and Quaid followed in his father’s footsteps in search of what happened to his sister.
 Quaid very much wants to give his father closure, whatever that looks like.
 There’s no real moving on while this case is left unsolved.
 However, there’s another missing person’s case to look into in this book.
 A baby.
 That’s the focus here, as well as Quaid having a selfish, cheating partner, and that Aslan is a single, flirty playboy.
 But, you know, the series title is Valor and Doyle, it’s not rocket science to know what’s going to happen with them but it’s all the other stuff in between that makes it so enjoyable.

 Aslan Doyle is a Homicide detective and for reasons I may have overlooked, MPU and Homicide do not get along.
 Like, there is a deep dislike between the two divisions.
 Apparently there was a prequel and maybe that explained it… or maybe I slept through that bit.

-In book #2, there’s murder and grievous bodily harm.
-Jack being the recipient of said GBH, and while Homicide work this case, Quaid has insight.
+In book #2, Elusive Relations, there’s murder and attempted murder, at least it’s grievous bodily harm.
+Jack being the recipient of said attempted murder/GBH, and while Homicide work this case, Quaid has insight.
 So, Aslan and Quaid are back together, baby!
 Getting closer.
 Connections slotting into place more.
 The race is on to find out who killed the boy in Jack’s bed and why.
-Also why Jack was beaten within a inch of his life.
+Also why Jack was beaten within an inch of his life.
 This is a really solid murder/mystery book with plenty going on, including a well paced investigation, Juniper’s hold on Quaid, Ambrose’s disapproval, Jack’s emotional tendrils destabilising Quaid, how he’s jealous very easily, and his father doesn’t make him feel especially worthy.
 I liked the developing romance between Aslan and Quaid.
 I felt for Aslan as something major has occurred.
 Even though the case in this book is wrapped up, although I do wonder what’s happened to Jack, it ends with a couple of missing children found in a local park over the space of a few months, the last one with Juniper’s backpack.
 Ding, ding, ding!
 You know what’s up next.
 This story gets 5 stars for both writing and narration.

-Unstable Connections brings a full blown investigation into the children that had been found at the latter part of the last book, meaning Juniper’s story is up to the plate.
+Book #3, Unstable Connections brings a full blown investigation into the children that had been found at the latter part of book #2, meaning Juniper’s story is up to the plate.
 There’s a past indiscretion of Aslan’s affecting him in the most profound way professionally, he’s a recovering alcoholic, and Quaid’s in a spiral around the Juniper development.
 Aslan has to help unofficially on this case.
-The way his father treated Quaid toward the beginning of the story really pissed me the hell off.
-The way he behaves in general, really.
-I have compassion for him but I do not like him and the way he treats Quaid.
+The way his father treated Quaid toward the beginning of the story, near the end as well, really pissed me the hell off.
+The way he behaves in general.
+I have compassion for him but I do not like him or the way he treats Quaid.
 The tabloids get their noses stuck well and truly into the Valor’s life too, with tabloids glomming onto circulating rumours.
 Aslan has to deal with parasites wanting to get to Quaid.
 They kick up paternity issues because there seems to be a link to paternity and other children who have disappeared, why not Juniper and Quaid?
 Clearly this is something that creates a lot of hurt feelings.
 There are multiple suspects, some close to home, some not, and I thought this case lived up to what it needed to be.

 Overview: